barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

 * **Luke Sandoval** for his private message revealing that the approach detailed in this guide obfuscates client IPs behind the server's IP.
 Thus, this solution might not meet certain needs and is thus now called out as a caveat in the guide.
 * [**Alessio Nossa**](https://github.com/alessionossa) for informing me that the original "post down" script did *not* in fact remove the PF traffic routing rule as originally claimed (rather, [it only removed the PF "enable" reference](https://www.manpagez.com/man/8/pfctl/).
 Their original comment notifying this miss remains [publicly accessible on Github](https://github.com/barrowclift/barrowclift.github.io/issues/1#issuecomment-1133563862).
 * [**Donavon Buchanan**](https://github.com/dbuchanandev), whose thorough email and sensible [reference repo](https://github.com/dbuchanandev/WireGuard-macOS-IPv6) filled the crucial missing piece of <abbr style="font-variant-caps:unset;font-feature-settings:unset;" title="Internet Protocol version 6">IPv6</abbr> support in this guide.
 Without his contribution, this guide would still be restricted to just <abbr style="font-variant-caps:unset;font-feature-settings:unset;" title="Internet Protocol version 4">IPv4</abbr> connections, and been worse off for it.
 * [**Glenn F. Schreiber**](https://theweatherguy.net/blog/blog-faq/) (a.k.a "theweatherguy") for identifying and notifying me that starting with macOS 13 Ventura the DNS directive prevents the VPN from functioning when set in the *server*'s Wireguard config.
+Additionally, he's caught & reported a miss in the Homebrew Cellar which causes issues with fresh `wireguard-tools` installs on Intel Macs running Sequoia, which has been noted in the relevant step of the guide above.
 * [**Cory**](https://mastodon.social/@CyberCory) for [identifying a shortcoming in the daemon config](https://mastodon.social/@CyberCory/110668229010278552) that required user login for the Wireguard server to start.
 Because of his report, the guide now ensures the daemon's set up to start immediately on system boot, independent of user logins.

 *[DNS]: Domain Name System